tharunkumarbottlapally/IPL-Performance-With-Streamlit/README.md

 The current IPL title holders are the Chennai Super Kings, winning the 2021 season.

 The venue for the 2020 season was moved due to the COVID-19 pandemic and games were played in the United Arab Emirates.

+What is the problem you want to solve?
+To analyze the player performance season-wise to buy the best player in upcoming auctions.

+Data/operation abstraction design:
+How did you prepare your data?

+This Data set is taken from  Kaggle.

+Future work:
+What if any future work do you plan to keep on doing to improve your app.
+To add more insights and visuals player specific.